Tesla Solar Roof Cost vs Solar Panels

 Who’s the Market for Tesla’s Solar Tiles?

-Now obviously many in the population buy cars that cost $30k to $40k, typically by taking out a loan.
+Obviously people buy cars that cost $30k to $40k, typically by taking out a loan.
 We’re sure the same thing will happen with these solar shingles as well.
-However, with the majority of the population having less than $1,000 in their bank account, a $40k investment in roof shingles is probably a longshot for most of the population.
+However, with the majority of the population having less than $1,000 in their bank account, a $40k investment in roof shingles is a longshot for most of the population.

 In fact, this was Elon Musk’s exact plan with their own electric vehicles: make a high-end product while the technology is expensive, then produce cars for the masses once the technology drops in price.
 This is a plan he adopted at the very outset of Tesla and made public back in 2006.
 Talk about vision!